andyguestysj/ged/_docs/topics/assessment/brief.md

 If there are any discrepancies between this page and the link above please :-

 * contact me and let me know
-* assume the link ttakes precedence
+* assume the link takes precedence

 ### Deadline